Alkaline phosphatase: Structure and properties

 Alkaline phosphatase is homodimeric enzyme, meaning it is formed with two molecules.
 Three metal ions, two Zn and one Mg, are contained in the catalytic sites, and both types are crucial for enzymatic activity to occur.
 The enzymes catalyze the hydrolysis of monoesters in phosphoric acid which can additionally catalyze a transphosphorylation reaction with large concentrations of phosphate acceptors.
 While the main features of the catalytic mechanism and activity are conserved between mammalian and bacterial alkaline phosphate, mammalian alkaline phosphatase has a higher specific activity and Km values thus a lower affinity, more alkaline pH optimum, lower heat stability, and are typically membrane bound and are inhibited by l-amino acids and peptides via a means of uncompetitive mechanism.
 These properties noticeably differ between different mammalian alkaline phosphatase isozymes and therefore showcase a difference in in vivo functions.

 Alkaline phosphatase has homology in a large number of other enzymes and composes part of a superfamily of enzymes with several overlapping catalytic aspects and substrate traits.
-This explains why most salient structural features of mammalian alkaline are the way they are and reference their substrate specificity and homology to other members of the nucleoside pyrophosphatase/phosphodiesterase family of isozyme.
+This explains why most salient structural features of mammalian alkaline phosphatase are the way they are and reference their substrate specificity and homology to other members of the nucleoside pyrophosphatase / phosphodiesterase family of isozyme.
 Research has shown a relationship between members of the alkaline phosphatase family with aryl sulfatases.
 The similarities in structure indicate that these two enzyme families came from a common ancestor.
 Further analysis has linked alkaline phosphates and aryl sulfatases to a larger superfamily.
 Some of the common genes found in this superfamily, are ones that encode phosphodiesterases as well as autotoxin.